OpenST/facilitator/README.md

    **Gas on auxiliary**: Facilitator also needs to pay for transactions fees on auxiliary chain.
 For testnet [mosaic faucet](https://github.com/mosaicdao/faucet) can be used to get funds.
    Alternatively, Simple Token on value chain can also be converted to base token on auxiliary chain in order to pay for gas.

-   **Value token for bounty**: Facilitator needs to stake bounty to gateway/co-gateway in order to perform stake & mint and redeem & unstake. `Bounty token on the origin chain for existing mosaic chain is Simple Token and on the auxiliary chain bounty is base token`.
+   **Bounty**: Facilitator needs to stake bounty to gateway/co-gateway in order to perform stake & mint and redeem & unstake. `Bounty token on the origin chain for existing mosaic chain is Simple Token and on the auxiliary chain bounty is base token`.

    On testnet, bounty can be funded to workers using [mosaic faucet](https://github.com/mosaicdao/faucet).